binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 };
 ```

-Here the `residence_list` is the `method name` and it contains the actual data you requested. the array is removed here for brevity sake, you can check the actual response [here](https://api.deriv.com/api-explorer#residence_list).
+Here the `residence_list` is the `method name` and it contains the actual data you requested. rest of the array is removed here for brevity sake, you can check the actual response [here](https://api.deriv.com/api-explorer#residence_list).

 ### The `echo_req` Field

-This `Field` contains the exact `Request Data` we sent to the server.
+This `Field` contains the exact `Request Data` you sent to the server.

 ### The `msg_type` Field